GMMan/il2cpp-extern-bool-bug/readme.md

 a `bool`, declares it as `int32_t`.
 This will take the full 32-bit value from the return register (i.e. `EAX`).
 With the `static_cast<bool>` performed, any bit set to `1` in `returnValue` will cause the casted value to become `true`.
-In our case, our return value is `0xffffff00`, which is a true value.
+In our case, our return value is `0xffffff00`, which casts to a true value, even though the actual boolean value should resolve to false.

 Remedy
 ------